 - Use your hands to mix the granola.
 After adding the wet ingredients to the dry, stir it a few times with a spoon, then get in there with your hands and really work the wet ingredients into the oats.
 This ensures that the flavors of maple, vanilla and brown sugar get all the way into the oats.

 - After mixing up the granola, press it into a flat, even layer on your baking sheet (I press it down with the back of a spatula).
 Let it bake undisturbed for the first 25 minutes.
 This allows some clumps to form as the granola begins to bake and brown.
 After that, toss it every 5-10 minutes, until you reach your desired level of doneness.
 If you want it extra crisp, bake a little longer.

-Play around with this recipe to create a flavorful granola that your family will love.
+- Play around with this recipe to create your favorite granola.
 I recommend keeping somewhat close to the portions of dry ingredients to wet ingredients, but granola is quite fool-proof, so you shouldn’t have any trouble making a few adaptations.
-I’d love to hear your favorite flavor varieties!

 Homemade Granola Recipe